LaunchAcademy/disney-at-a-conference/java-at-a-conference.md

 - A conference has a maximum number of registrants defined when it is created
 - A conference starts with a blank list of attendees
 - A conference starts with a blank list of sessions
+- You can run `ConferenceTest`s #1-5 to test-drive your work!

 ### Register for the Conference